Homepage

 • app/assets/scripts for JavaScript files

-• app/assets/styles for the page CSS
+• app/assets/styles for CSS files

-• app/assets/fonts for the font files
+• app/assets/fonts for font files

 Page

-Every page that you want to create should be placed in app/views/pages.
+Every page you want to create should be placed in app/views/pages.
 You can use pure HTML and extend it with Liquid.

 Data handling